bahrus/pass-down/README.md

 One can't help noticing quite a bit of redundancy in the markup above.
 We can reduce this redundancy if we apply some default settings.

 1)  If no CSS specifier is defined, it will pass the properties to the next element.
-2)  If no value is specified, it will try target.value.
+2)  If no "val" is specified, it will try target.value.

 We can also forgo quotes when not needed.